loganbledsoe/cse15l-lab-reports/lab-9.md

 After the first comparison, no swap occurs since `5 < 8`, and, as expected, no local variables (except the loop indices) are changed.
 After the second comparsion, a swap does occur since `8 > 1`. `arr[1]` becomes `1` as expected, but `arr[2]` becomes `5` when it should have become `8`.
 Also, `temp` is set to `5`.
 This explains the erroneous value of `arr[2]`.
-Taking a closer look at line 15, the only location temp is set after it's initialized, shows `temp` is set to the ith element of `arr` during every swap when it should be set to the jth element.
+Taking a closer look at line 15 -- the only location temp is set after it's initialized -- shows `temp` is not being set to the left value to swap as it should be.
-`temp` is not being set to the left value to swap as it should be.
+`temp` is set to the ith element of `arr` during every swap when it should be set to the jth element.
 This is the bug, and fixing it allows all the tests to pass.

 ### Setup Information